clearos-packages/clearsync/README.md

     </csconf>

-Plugin configuration files have no specific format other than the required opening tag, <plugin>.
+Plugin configuration files have no specific format other than the required opening tag, plugin.
 This directive has 2 mandatory parameters, "name" and "library".
 The "name" parameter is a unique friendly name for the plugin.
 It must be unique across all loaded plugins.
 The "library" parameter is either a relative or absolute path to a shared library (including the extension, .so).